webplatform/docs/html/elements/blockquote/index.md

  &lt;/blockquote&gt;
 }}{{Single Example
 |Language=HTML
-|Code=&lt!-- Here the attribution is given in a footer after the quoted text, and metadata about the reference has been added using the Microdata syntax (note it could have equally been marked up using RDFA Lite). --&gt;
+|Code=&lt;!-- Here the attribution is given in a footer after the quoted text, and metadata about the reference has been added using the Microdata syntax (note it could have equally been marked up using RDFA Lite). --&gt;
 &lt;blockquote&gt;
  &lt;p&gt;... she said she would not sign any deposition containing the word "amorous" instead of "advances".
 For her the difference was of crucial significance,